acushlakoncept/portfolio/README.md

  npm start
 ```

-If you intend toThe uses Strapi as its API server
+If you intend to use the project for your portfolio, you should note that it uses Strapi as its API server
+Navigate to the [repo](https://github.com/acushlakoncept/portfolio-api), clone it and run `npm run develop` to get started.

 Build for Production